David-Myeonghan/12_Searching_BFS_DFS_TIL/README.md

     - Inorder: [1, 4, 6, 9, 15, 20, 170]
     - Preorder: [9, 4, 1, 6, 20, 15, 170] useful for recreating a tree.
     - Postorder: [1, 6, 4, 15, 170, 20, 9]

+    - When to push the item in the list is the only difference.

+    - The height of the tree will tell us how much memory we'll need.
+    - The height of the tree will match the deepest recursive function.
+    - Memory consumption is O(height of the tree)

+## Difference btn BFS and DFS

+    - using Queue or Stack to save the reference.